 ‘Hey Jules’ AKA ‘Hey Jude’ – The Beatles

-The ballad that inspired generation upon generation, there is no doubting that the number of people named Jude increased because of this song.
-However, the song was originally entitled ‘Hey Jules’, as Paul McCartney wanted to comfort John Lennon’s son Julian (then aged five) while his parents went through a divorce.
+The ballad that inspired generation upon generation.
+There is no doubting that the number of people named Jude increased because of this song.
+However, the song was originally entitled ‘Hey Jules’.
+Paul McCartney wanted to comfort John Lennon’s son Julian (then aged five) while his parents went through a divorce.

 ‘Maniac’ – Michael Sembello and Dennis Matkosky

 The inspiration behind ‘Maniac’ – featured in the 1983 movie ‘Flashdance’ – was a William Lustig movie about a serial killer based in New York.
 Michael Sembello and Dennis Matkosky, who co-wrote the song, wrote the chilling original lyrics: ‘He’s a maniac, maniac that’s for sure/He will kill your cat and nail him to the door’.
-Phil Ramone, who produced the soundtrack, ultimately came up with a more relevant and sensitive theme, that of a girl possessed with a passion for dance rather than serial killer.
+Phil Ramone, who produced the soundtrack, ultimately came up with a more relevant and sensitive theme.
+A girl possessed with a passion for dance rather than serial killer.

 Mind Games – John Lennon